weimingwill/awesome-federated-learning/README.md

 <!-- ![Federated learning research is booming.](images/fl-paper-stats.png) -->
 Federated learning research is booming.
 We organize the papers by their targeting problem and by conference.

+> If your publication is not included, please create a github issue.
+> Last update: 22 Nov, 2020

 ## General Resources

 - [Blogs](#blogs)